Jill Biden on if there’s a chance Biden won’t run in 2024: ‘Not in my book’

 “Not in my book,” she added when asked if there was a chance her husband would not seek reelection.
 “I’m all for it, of course.”

-Also while in Africa, Biden gave one of the strongest nods towards a 2024 bid from the president’s inner circle when she told The Associated Press in an interview that Biden’s “not finished” with what he started.
+Also while in Africa, Jill Biden gave one of the strongest nods toward a 2024 bid from the president’s inner circle when she told The Associated Press in an interview that President Biden’s “not finished” with what he started.

 The first lady also told CNN that there are no plans yet for a reelection announcement, pointing to her husband’s busy schedule.